donghou-lab/donghou-lab.github.io/group.md

 <br>
 <b>Graduate Student</b>: Bryson Hedrick<br>
 B.S., Appalachian State University, 2024<br>
 <small>Bryson comes from a physics background, having worked with optical tweezers at Appalachian State University and in nanofabrication at UT-ORII.
 His current research focuses on machine learning, ceramics, and image processing.
 Outside of academics, he enjoys hiking, practicing primitive living skills, climbing, foraging, playing DnD, and coding.
-His hometown is about 10 minutes away from where District 12 was filmed for The Hunger Games in 2012.<a href="https://www.linkedin.com/in/bryson-scott-hedrick/">LinkedIn</a><br></small>
+His hometown is about 10 minutes away from where District 12 was filmed for <em>The Hunger Games</em> in 2012. <a href="https://www.linkedin.com/in/bryson-scott-hedrick/">LinkedIn</a><br></small>
 <br>
 <b>Graduate Student</b>: Tariq El-Hawary<br>
 M.S., Arab Academy for Science, Technology & Maritime Transport (AASTMT), 2022; B.S., AASTMT, 2017<br>